 - Ngoc Long jewelry store

 Vietnamese families continued to settle in the area, but not without struggles.
 For some, language barriers were an issue.
 Children entered behind in classes and enrolled in English as Second Language (ESL) programs in school (Nguyen 2014).
 Restarting careers and finding work could be difficult, too.
-Many Vietnamese professionals who had studied at American universities, held master’s and doctorate degrees with impressive resumes had to take odd jobs in landscaping, child care, housekeeping, or hourly part-time jobs instead of full-time work in order to get by (Bich 2014).
+Vietnamese professionals with impressive resumes, some of whom had earned advanced degrees at American universities, had to take odd jobs in landscaping, child care, housekeeping, or hourly part-time jobs instead of full-time work in order to get by (Bich 2014).

-General assistance was available to some Vietnamese immigrants.
-Refugee assistance programs like the Mutual Assistance Association Consortium represented and assisted refugees from all countries in Northern Virginia.
+Various assistance efforts aided some of the Vietnamese immigrants.
+Refugee assistance programs like the Mutual Assistance Association Consortium represented and helped refugees from all countries in Northern Virginia.
 Arlington County government created a new multicultural program coordinator position to handle the influx of immigrants (Bich 2014).
-Buddhist temples and church groups, too, also provided assistance (Bich 2014).
+Buddhist temples and church groups also provided support (Bich 2014).
 Kim Cook established the Vietnamese Resettlement Association in Falls Church and Khuc Minh Tho founded the Families of Vietnamese Political Prisoners Association (O’Connell 2003, Workman 1993).

-Vietnamese entrepreneurs faced many hurdles as they tried to achieve success in Clarendon.
-Little Saigon businesses were typically family-owned and operated establishments, but they also employed immigrants from Vietnam from outside their family and had agreements with area families to sell their homemade items, like food, in their shops (Nguyen 2014).
-Because many banks wouldn’t lend to them, Vietnamese entrepreneurs had to borrow money from friends and family to start their businesses, often at higher interest rates than what was commercially available.
-Some business owners experienced regulatory hurdles because they didn’t understand the business licensing and regulations, and were fined (Arnett 1989).
-To raise capital, some immigrants had to sell off much of their family’s gold and jewelry (Arnett 1989).
-For many Vietnamese, it was important to have the real and cultural value of tael available (Cook 2014).
-One traditional Vietnamese lending practice known as “hoi” was a common funding tool.
-Hoi pools money from business people in the community and distributes it to a member of the community in a monthly bidding process.
-The loan candidate that bids the highest interest rate for the entire pot of money gets the money (Workman 1993).
+Vietnamese entrepreneurs faced many hurdles as they tried to succeed in Clarendon.
+Little Saigon establishments were typically family-owned and operated, but they also employed immigrants from Vietnam from outside their family and had agreements with area families to sell their homemade items, like food, in their shops (Nguyen 2014).
+Because many banks wouldn’t lend to them, Vietnamese entrepreneurs had to borrow money from friends and family to start their businesses, often at a higher interest rate than the standard commercially available.
+Some business owners experienced bureaucratic hurdles because they didn’t understand the business licensing and regulations, and were fined (Arnett 1989).
+For many Vietnamese, it was important to have the real and cultural value of tael available (Cook 2014); however, to raise capital, some had to sell off much of their family’s gold and jewelry (Arnett 1989).
+Others relied on traditional Vietnamese practice known as “hoi,” informal lending clubs set up by local entrepreneurs (Workman 1993).

-Over time, the Vietnamese-American business community increased its efficacy.
+Over time, the Vietnamese-American business community increased its influence.
 For example, Toa Do, who worked his way up from his first American job as a messenger to a systems analyst and then an independent consultant, became the first Vietnamese person to have a seat on the Arlington Chamber of Commerce (Workman 1993).
-The Clarendon Vietnamese Retail Business Association was formed by Kham Dinh Do, proprietor of the Dat Hung jewelry store, who tried to organize the Vietnamese business community and advocate on behalf of their interests as Arlington County government was planning for the development of Clarendon (Hsu 1989).
+The Clarendon Vietnamese Retail Business Association was formed by Kham Dinh Do, proprietor of the Dat Hung jewelry store; the association tried to organize the Vietnamese business community and advocate on behalf of their interests as Arlington County government was planning for the development of Clarendon (Hsu 1989).

-Eventually, rents began to increase in Clarendon (up to $25-30 a square foot in some commercial buildings), and Vietnamese were displaced from Arlington (Arnett 1989, Wood 1997, Drummond 1989).
-The Vietnamese population that settled in the garden apartments of Arlington moved westward, with many settling around Seven Corners, as well as Falls Church near the intersection of Graham Road and Arlington Boulevard (Wood 1997, Cook 2014).
-Vietnamese-American residents had dispersed from Arlington along with the Vietnamese-American businesses.
+Eventually, rents began to increase in Clarendon (up to $25-30 a square foot in some commercial buildings), and Vietnamese enterprises were displaced from Arlington (Arnett 1989, Wood 1997, Drummond 1989).
+The Vietnamese population that had settled in the garden apartments of Arlington moved westward, with many settling around Seven Corners, as well as Falls Church near the intersection of Graham Road and Arlington Boulevard (Wood 1997, Cook 2014).
+Vietnamese-American residents dispersed along with the Vietnamese-American businesses (Wood 1990).
 By 1984, 60% of Vietnamese-Americans lived within three miles of Seven Corners (Andrews 1984).
-Wood (1997) illustrates the dispersal of Vietnamese-Americans in Northern Virginia in 1990, with circles representing population centers.

 Gradually, the number of Vietnamese businesses in Little Saigon diminished.
 Some business owners moved on to other opportunities, some relocated, and some, like the more successful restaurants like Queen Bee and Nam Viet that appealed to mainstream customers, remained (Bich 2014, Nguyen 2014, Dinh 2014).

 The decline of Little Saigon was noticeable.
-A letter to the editor of the Washington Post lamented the small business culture that was fading from Clarendon ; the writer recognized the contributions of the Vietnamese people and the diversity they brought to Arlington (Matthews 1989).
-A former customer and community activist explained that it was hard for a people to lose their community after just losing their country (Cook 2014).
-County planners explained that the government discussed plans for many years that would turn Clarendon into a higher-density, mixed-use corridor that would have larger development projects and bigger retail spaces (Fischer 2006).
-Planners noted the current change and inevitability of pressure on the small businesses from development (Fischer 2006).
+A letter to the editor of the Washington Post lamented the small business culture that was fading from Clarendon, noting the contributions of the Vietnamese people and the diversity they brought to Arlington (Matthews 1989).
+As described by a former customer and community activist, it was hard for these refugees to lose their community after just recently losing their country (Cook 2014).
+County planners noted the inevitability of pressure on the small businesses, explaining that the government had discussed plans for many years to turn Clarendon into a higher-density, mixed-use corridor (Fischer 2006).

-The Clarendon neighborhood in 2014 has become mostly a mix of retail, bars and restaurants, increasing residential, and office uses.
-The new commercial opportunities typically have larger footprints, such as 3,000 square feet, which typically are not suitable for small, independently owned businesses (Hart 2006).
-As of 2014, the Nam Viet restaurant is the only Vietnamese business remaining from the original Little Saigon community, and Four Sisters is a Vietnamese restaurant that opened since the decline of Little Saigon.
+The Clarendon neighborhood has become a mix of retail, bars and restaurants, increasing residential, and office uses.
+Most of the new developments have larger footprints that are not as conducive to small, independently owned businesses (Hart 2006).
+Today, Nam Viet restaurant is the only Vietnamese business remaining from the original Little Saigon community, although Four Sisters Grill is a Vietnamese restaurant that opened in 2014.

 The Eden Center

-In 1997, 32,400 square feet was added to the Eden Shopping Center, as well as an iconic clock tower, and at the time it was the largest Vietnamese shopping district in the U.S. (Stadtmiller 1997, Lan Nguyen 1996).
+In 1997, 32,400 square feet was added to the Eden Shopping Center, along with an iconic clock tower; at the time it was the largest Vietnamese shopping district in the U.S. (Stadtmiller 1997, Lan Nguyen 1996).
 The Eden Center became a hub of Vietnamese commerce and activity.
 In 2007, “Exit Saigon, Enter Little Saigon,” a traveling Smithsonian Asian Pacific American Program exhibit, was temporarily located in Eden Center to tell the story of the Vietnamese American immigration and acclimation experience in America (CNN 2007).
-The Eden Center is now regarded as the central place for Vietnamese services and goods in Northern Virginia, as well as the entire east coast (Wood 1997, Meyers 2006).
+The Eden Center is now regarded as the central place for Vietnamese services and goods in Northern Virginia, as well as the entire East Coast (Wood 1997, Meyers 2006).
 In 2014, the Eden Center was home to 120 stores and restaurants, almost all of which are Vietnamese.

 Arnett, Elsa.
 1989.
 “Arlington Losing Ethnic Flavor; Construction Displaces Vietnamese Businesses.”
-The Washington Post.
-September 4th: a01.
+The Washington Post, September 4: a01.

 Breyault, Rose and Net Goldschmidt.
-Interview by Jacqueline Canales.
-Personal Interview.
-Arlington, VA.
-October 30th, 2014.
+2014.
+Interview by Jacqueline Canales, Arlington, VA.
+October 30.

 Davis, Melissa.
 1980.
 “Take the Orange Line Over to Little Saigon.”
 The Washington Post, January 17: E1.

 Duc Do, Hien.
 1999.
 The Vietnamese Americans.
-Greenwood Publishing: Hartford, Connecticut.
+Hartford, CT: Greenwood Publishing.

 Ehrenhalt, Alan.
 2012.
 The Great Inversion.
-Vintage Books: New York.
+New York: Vintage Books.

 Hart, Kim.
 2006.
 “More Urban, Less Village; Thriving, Growing Clarendon Risks Losing Its Offbeat Edge.”
-November 3: D.1.
+The Washington Post, November 3: D.1.

 Hsu, Evelyn.
 1989.
 “Plan Would Reshape Clarendon With High-Rises, Old Facades;Proposal to Preserve Ethnic Shops, Restaurants Eases Merchants’ Fear of Being Forced Out of `Little Saigon.’”
 The Washington Post.
 November 18: b01.